With off-roading, chances to get to know the locals, tasty food and incredible landscapes, there are some amazing things to do in Bandung, Indonesia.

-Bandung in Indonesia probably wasn’t on your holiday itinerary… but with 4×4 off-roading, a chance to get to know the locals, tasty food and incredible landscapes – perhaps it should be!
+Bandung in Indonesia probably wasn’t on your holiday itinerary… but I think it should be!

 Bandung: Get An Adrenaline Fix Off-Roading